 Accessing dental services in the East Midlands

-The range of treatments you will be offered may be different to that you received before 25 March 2020 and may vary from practice to practice.
+The range of treatments you will be offered may be different to that you received before the pandemic and may vary from practice to practice.
 This will depend on the staff and equipment available to the team at the time.
 The dental team may also be wearing different protective equipment to what you are used to seeing.

-It will likely be some months before the services return to providing care in a similar manner to that which you previously experienced and will be dependent on the further easing of Covid-19 control measures.
+It will likely be some time before the services return to providing care in a similar manner to that which you previously experienced and will be dependent on the easing of Covid-19 control measures.

 Anyone with a regular optician should as a first step call their practice/store.
 Please do not visit the practice/store.

 The optometrist will assess your situation over the phone, give advice and, if needed, issue spectacles or contact lenses if these have been supplied before.
 These can be collected from or delivered by a local optician.

 If you require spectacles to function with essential tasks such as work or driving as a key worker and it is not possible to dispense spectacles based on a previous prescription, then the optometrist is able to arrange a face-to-face consultation at the practice.
 This is subject to the optometrist’s clinical view of: